gornskew/lisply-mcp/README.md

 The wrapper script handles:
 1. Starting and managing a Lisply-compliant Docker container if needed
-2. Routing requests between the AI Agent (e.g. Claude Desktop) and the Lisply Backend
+2. Routing requests between the AI Agent (e.g., Claude Desktop) and the Lisply Backend
 3. Translating between the MCP protocol and the backend [Lisply API](BACKEND-REQS.md)
 4. Error handling and logging

 ## Security Considerations

-Because this Adapter/wrapper allows arbitrary Lisp code to be evaluated against a running Lisply backend, best practices are:
+Because this adapter (wrapper) allows arbitrary Lisp code to be evaluated against a running Lisply backend, best practices are:

 - Allow the wrapper to connect only to a containerized version of a